micropython/micropython/docs/library/machine.Timer.rst

        If only a channel identifier passed, then a previously initialized channel object is returned (or ``None`` if there is no previous channel).

-       Othwerwise, a TimerChannel object is initialized and returned.
+       Otherwise, a TimerChannel object is initialized and returned.

        The operating mode is is the one configured to the Timer object that was used to create the channel.